Droopy Eyelid (Ptosis) in Downtown Manhattan, NYC

-When a droopy eyelid, called ptosis, bothers you and interferes with your vision, call on the expert ptosis doctors at Eye Physicians in Downtown Manhattan.
+When a droopy eyelid, called ptosis, bothers you and interferes with your vision, call on the expert drooping eyelid specialist near me at Eye Physicians in Downtown Manhattan.
 They provide the best droopy eyelid treatment for you, either through droopy eyelid surgery or ptosis treatment without surgery.
 If your child has one or two droopy eyelids, this practice has a dedicated team of pediatric ophthalmologists to take care of your kids in comfort.
 Call today for an evaluation.

 What Is Ptosis?